MichaelHelgesen/100daysofcode/R3Log.md

 # R3 Log

+### D5 #100DaysOfCode - 5.5.18

+_Morning (06.00 - 08.30):_

+* Started viewing basic JS-videos again to refresh terminology, concepts, methods and so on.
+* Created a dictionary in which I explain to myself the different coding terminology.
+Hopefully it will help me remember better.
+It's also fun to do.
+* Went through my fCC account to prepare a restart of the algorithm scripting.

 ### D4 #100DaysOfCode - 4.5.18

 *Morning (05.45 - 06.15):*

 * Slept bad tonight, so I had to get up a little later than usual.
 When I sat down to code, Visual Code had updated, and the Git link was broken.
 I couldn't get it working again.
 So not much productive work this morning.